mock-server/mockserver-node/README.md

 // do something

-mockserver.stop_mockserver();
+mockserver.stop_mockserver({serverPort: 1080});
 ```
-The MockServer and the MockServer proxy use port unification to support HTTP and HTTPS on the same port.
+The MockServer and the MockServer Proxy use port unification to support HTTP and HTTPS on the same port.
 A client can then connect to the single port with both HTTP and HTTPS as the socket will automatically detected SSL traffic and decrypt it when required.

 ## Grunt Plugin